 Regular train operation or frequent maintenance activities may result in indirect impacts if they restrict movement within wildlife movement corridors.
 This could lead to a decrease in foraging habitat, restriction of gene flow, and habitat fragmentation.
 Regular maintenance at specific sites could similarly dissuade wildlife movement near these areas because they become associated with human presence and noise.
-If these sites are near wildlife crossings, movement through specific crossings could be obstructed, thus causing wildlife to turn back or find another undisturbed crossing.
+If these sites are near wildlife to turn back or find another undisturbed crossing.
 This result could lead to further habitat fragmentation, restricted movement within wildlife corridors, habitat shifts, increased foraging competition, and possibly increased predation near undisturbed crossings.